 I was taught that marriage is all about self-sacrifice and selflessness, but I was incapable of loving Josh or letting Josh love me without being honest with him.
 I was so busy ignoring my own pain for those years, and in some twisted way being proud of my discontent, I lived a lie.
 And I wasn’t the only culprit.
 We did everything to keep peace in our household, taking turns being doormats for one another.
 We compromised on everything to the point that we both totally gave up our identities and were reluctant to to even have preferences.
 This self deception and neglect was not selflessness or love.
 This was cruel dishonesty, ultimately, very selfish.

 I started small, with my family.
 I admitted to my parents that I was grossly unhappy.
 I was the first person in three generations to get divorced.
 Shame told me they would be irrevocably disappointed, but instead they stood at my sides and gave Shame the middle finger with me.
 I saw a side of my mother during that season of my life I never knew was there—an intense advocate for my soul, a zealot for my freedom.
 My mom took up the banner and asked me on the days I couldn’t, “What do YOU want Maddie?
 What are you afraid of?
 Who are you trying to please?
 What are you trying to control?”
 She was there tirelessly to tell me I was enough, that it was going to be okay, that she was proud of me.
 Oh man.
 Do any words wreck you like those four from a parent’s lips?
 “I’m proud of you.”
 Receiving my mother’s unconditional love and passionate indignation for living a scripted life was worth this whole process on its own.
 And she wasn’t the only one.
 My dad stood by me, and his heart broke with mine in a way no one else’s could.
 His heart broke for Josh.
 On the days I grieved for the years we spent playing a game we couldn’t win, my dad was there.
+He grieved with me.

 My two sisters were amazing.
 I had to give up my pride in being their “perfect big sister.”
 They sat down at the table and devoured my big humble pie with me, telling me how much better they loved me with chocolate all over my face and my bra strap hanging out.
 And I faced my brother.
 We’ve had a distant, tense relationship since adolescence.
 I’ve never felt able to earn his love.
 I asked him why I wasn’t good enough for him, and in that moment, felt released from any need for his approval.
 I gave him permission to reject me without allowing his response to change how I felt about myself.
 Ultimately, he and I talked through our shit and we have spent more intentional one-on-one time together since then than we spent for 24 years.
 We have a bond as siblings that is wholly unique, and I am grateful for it, but I don’t require it or his acceptance, and that’s the important thing.

 That brings me to the final stage of my transformation from an obedient robot to a living individual building enough courage to be herself, even though there are no guarantees.
 My life’s pursuits were a series of attempts to control the best outcomes for myself.
-Then I learned I cannot manufacture value.
+Then I learned I cannot manufacture worth.
 I cannot control it.
 It is not made.
-There is no universal definition of success packaged in a damn picket fence.
+There is no universal definition of success packaged in a damned picket fence.

 Speaking of an amazing thing sneaking up on me…let’s talk about Mitch.
 So much of what I know now came out of conversations I had with him over months of transition.
 I was scared to open my heart to him, afraid of my own ignorance about what I needed or wanted.
 Yet, he stuck around, constant in his desire for my inner peace—a fellow companion on the journey towards infallible authenticity.
 As I cleared away all the expectations, rules, fears, control, and lies, there was a girl buried there underneath, waiting to burst forth and be his.

-He has taught me what it is to really be vulnerable: to risk it all without guarantees, show love through a total release of control, to admit when I’m hurt, and to not be afraid to love more than the other person.
+He has taught me what it is to really be vulnerable: to risk it all without guarantees, show love through a total release of control, to admit when I’m hurt, and not be afraid to love more than the other person.
 I’m learning to follow my heart, and then be gentle with my head while it catches up; to live the pace of life that serves me, and love others better for it.
 He’s encouraged me to say “no” out of love for others, and to be unashamed of my own feelings.
 He taught me to smoke a pipe, and reminds me to read and get my thoughts down on paper, knowing how happy it makes me.
 Mitch speaks my love language effortlessly.

 We’re making a life together.
 It’s a daily opportunity to be courageous—to tell my story with my whole heart, come what may.
 I feel more loved, more whole, and more free than I ever have.
 I feel more than I ever have, period.